Validating Formal Specifications with LLM-generated Test Cases: Results

 \subsection{RQ3: LLM comparison}

 To answer this RQ, we compared the effectiveness of GPT-5, version 2025-08-07, with two other state-of-the-art models, Gemini 2.5 Pro from Google DeepMind and Claude Opus 4.1, version 2025-08-05, from Anthropic.
 We also compared with two less advanced models, namely GPT-5 Mini, version 2025-08-07, a cost-efficient and faster version of GPT-5, also from OpenAI, and the open-source smaller language model Llama 3.1 8B from Meta.
-Table~\ref{tab:llmresults} presents the results, again with $N=3$ and the \emph{few-shop} prompt, and the \textbf{GPT-5} is the corresponding from Table~\ref{tab:promptresults}.
+Table~\ref{tab:llmresults} presents the results, again with $N=3$ and the \emph{few-shot} prompt.
+The results in \textbf{GPT-5} are the ones corresponding to the \textbf{Few-shot} run presented in Table~\ref{tab:promptresults}.
 The results from Llama are omitted because this model performed quite badly, and was only able to generate a handful of syntactically correct test cases.
 Further research is needed to determine if small language models in general are unable to properly cope with this task, or if this result is specific to Llama.
-The two competing state-of-art models performed worst than GPT-5, although still with a success rate still above 75\%.
-Gemini 2.5 Pro struggled more with getting test cases that are executable (for example, forgetting to set the scope for a signature), while Claude Opus 4.1 always succeed on that aspect but struggled to generate test cases that satisfied previous requirements.
+The two competing state-of-the-art models performed worse than GPT-5, although still with a success rate above 75\%.
+Gemini 2.5 Pro struggled more with getting test cases that are executable (for example, forgetting to set the scope for a signature), while Claude Opus 4.1 always succeeded in that aspect but struggled to generate test cases that satisfied previous requirements.
 The main problem for the cost-efficient GPT-5 Mini was getting the syntax right, a pattern similar to the one obtained with GPT-5 for simpler the prompts.